coschain/contentos-go/cmd/autosetup/README.md

 ## Step 7.
 Start your node

-If you don't want to start your node, please skip step 7 and 8
+If you don't want to start your node, please choose `no` and skip step 7 and 8
 ```
 Do you want to start the node right now? (yes/no)
 ```